rustedsword/poor_base/README.md

 void fn(uint32_t a[5]); -> void fn(uint32_t *a);
 void fn(uint32_t a[]);  -> void fn(uint32_t *a);
 ```
-If you declare a function with multi-dimensional array arguments, then it is converted to pointer to it's first element too: pointer to subarray.
+If you declare a function with multi-dimensional array argument, then it is converted to pointer to it's first element too: pointer to subarray.
 So, you are losing dimension that way.
 ```c
 void fn(uint32_t a[5][3]); -> void fn(uint32_t (*a)[3]);
 ```